ozyyshr/RAST/README.md

 cd simplelr_math_eval
 ```

-For example, suppose we have the results in `3` for Olympiad Bench under dir `results/OlympiadBench`, the eval script will be:
+For example, suppose we have the results in `3. run inference` for Olympiad Bench under dir `results/OlympiadBench`, the eval script will be:

 ```bash
 python math_eval_pred.py \